Elorm-t/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Task 7 - I feel like I am diagonally parked in a parallel universe: A function that draws a diagonal line in the terminal.

 Task 8 - You are so much sunshine in every square inch: A function that prints a square.

+Task 9 - Fizz-Buzz: A program that print a number, fizz, buzz, or fizzBuzz based on a condition.